AVEVA/sample-adh-streaming-updates_rest_api-dotnet/README.md

 1. Create additional signups and make an API request to GetAllSignups with query parameters to view all signups
 1. Cleanup signups, streams, and type

 NOTE: Communication with SDS will be done via the .NET OCS Clients Library.
-Communication with Streaming Updates will be done using Http.
+Communication with Change Broker will be done using Http.

 ## Configuring the sample